rtk0c/website/content/blog/cs166-tips-tricks.md

 I would have linked something instead of writing this myself, but I literally can't find anything of good quality on the internet...
 {{< /details >}}

+## x86 Static Analysis

+Some assignments ask you to disassemble and understand what a program is doing.
+For this—as is explained in Chapter 12 of the 3rd ed. textbook—you will need a disassembler that turns the bytes in the executable into assembly code.

+I am talking specifically about the offline disassembly and analysis functions.
+[They also do debugging](#x86-dynamic-analysis).

+I recommend **Ghidra** because that's what I use.
+Realistically, for the things you'll do in this class, either choice will work just fine.
+Similarly, comments below are targeted to use for this class.
+They're are shallow on purpose.

+- [Ghidra](https://ghidra-sre.org).
+Completely free and open-source.
+Looks kind of ugly but once you get over that and interaction logic, it's good.

+- [ ] [IDA Pro](https://hex-rays.com/ida-pro).
+Slightly closer eye candy.
+The built-in pattern matching works slightly better.
+Lots of people like it, so it (must also be) good. _This costs money_, there is a [free version](https://hex-rays.com/ida-free) but it doesn't come with a decompiler... not good.

+  According to legend, alfs who have passed the great challenge will be rewarded a completely legitimate, legal way of using IDA Pro.
+Let the brave thus sail forth.

+- [Binary Ninja](https://binary.ninja).
+Apparently this is a thing so I'm including it here for completeness, never used, never heard until today, no remarks.

+None of these are intuitive, so  please consult the respective _manuals_ and youtube _tutorial videos_ copiously.
+I shall not provide any guidance here because this blog will turn into the thickness of _Critique of Pure Reason_ or something.

+## x86 Dynamic Analysis

+Do note that all the tools above can also do debugging.
+Perfectly capable for the job for this class.

+I really like [x64dbg](https://x64dbg.com) (which does both x86\_32 and x86\_64).
+For reference, the 3rd edition of the textbook recommends [OllyDbg](https://www.ollydbg.de) (32-bit only), but it doesn't receive updates anymore, so it won't be as much of a transferable skill.
+It'll still work great though.

+## Java Decompiler

+As of the writing of this blog, I shall claim FernFlower is the best Java decompiler available._<sub>runs<sub><sub>don't slap me don't slap me</sub></sub></sub>_

+Admittedly, I'm biased because I worked on Minecraft modding for a while, and Fernflower is what the whole community settled on... anyways!

+It's bundled in **IntelliJ IDEA**.
+You can just open any .class file and it will decompile.

+It's also available as a **CLI tool**.
+If you're going this route, consider using one of the forks that grew from the Minecraft modding efforts, such as [Vineflower](https://vineflower.org).
+It's not going to matter for whatever you'll be doing in this class, but support their efforts!

 # Chapter 5
 ## Problem 4 - hash collision
 Hint: the expected answer _is not_ the exact solution.
 That's way too complicated